aleessandrohr/aleessandrohr/README.md

 ## About me

-Hi, my name is Alessandro Henrique Ramos, and I'm a front-end developer focused on TypeScript and Next.js.
+Hi, my name is Alessandro Henrique Ramos and I'm a middle front-end developer focused on TypeScript and React.js.

 ### Skills